tldr-pages/tldr/pages/common/gitlab-ctl.md

 `sudo gitlab-ctl restart {{nginx}}`

-- Get the logs of every service:
+- Display the logs of every service and keep reading it until `Ctrl + C`:

 `sudo gitlab-ctl tail`

-- Get the logs of a specific service:
+- Display the logs of a specific service:

 `sudo gitlab-ctl tail {{nginx}}`